BREIT’s Positioning in the Current Environment

+Represents BREIT’s view of the current market environment as of the date appearing in this material only.
 Past performance does not guarantee future results.
-Financial information is approximate and as of April 30, 2023, unless otherwise noted.
+Financial information is approximate and as of August 31, 2023, unless otherwise noted.
 The words “we”, “us”, and “our” refer to BREIT, together with its consolidated subsidiaries, including BREIT Operating Partnership L.P. (the “Operating Partnership”), unless the context requires otherwise.

 NAV Calculation and Reconciliation.
 This material contains references to our net asset value (“NAV”) and NAV based calculations, which involve significant professional judgment.
 Our NAV is generally equal to the fair value of our assets less outstanding liabilities, calculated in accordance with our valuation guidelines.
 The calculated value of our assets and liabilities may differ from our actual realizable value or future value which would affect the NAV as well as any returns derived from that NAV, and ultimately the value of your investment.
 As return information is calculated based on NAV, return information presented will be impacted should the assumptions on which NAV was determined prove to be incorrect.
 NAV is not a measure used under generally accepted accounting principles (“GAAP”) and will likely differ from the GAAP value of our equity reflected in our financial statements.
-As of March 31, 2023, our total equity under GAAP, excluding non-controlling third-party JV interests, was $47.4 billion and our NAV was $69.7 billion.
-As of March 31, 2023, our NAV per share was $14.58, $14.36, $14.27 and $14.59 for Class S, Class T, Class D and Class I shares, respectively, and GAAP equity per share/unit was $9.90.
-GAAP equity accounts for net losses as calculated under GAAP, and we have incurred $618.1 million in net losses, excluding net losses attributable to non-controlling interests in third-party JV interests, for the three months ended March 31, 2023.
-Our net losses as calculated under GAAP and a reconciliation of our GAAP equity, excluding non-controlling third-party JV interests, to our NAV are provided in our annual and interim financial statements.
-As of March 31, 2023, 100% of inception to date distributions were funded from cash flows from operations.
+As of June 30, 2023, our total equity under GAAP, excluding non-controlling third-party JV interests, was $45.3 billion and our NAV was $67.8 billion.
+As of June 30, 2023, our NAV per share was $14.68, $14.45, $14.36 and $14.69 for Class S, Class T, Class D and Class I shares, respectively, and GAAP equity per share/unit was $9.80.
+GAAP equity accounts for net income as calculated under GAAP, and we have incurred $160.1 million in net income, excluding net losses attributable to non-controlling interests in third-party JV interests, for the six months ended June 30, 2023.
+Our net income (loss) as calculated under GAAP and a reconciliation of our GAAP equity, excluding non-controlling third-party JV interests, to our NAV are provided in our annual and interim financial statements.
+As of June 30, 2023, 100% of inception to date distributions were funded from cash flows from operations.
 For further information, please refer to “Net Asset Value Calculation and Valuation Guidelines” in BREIT’s prospectus, which describes our valuation process and the independent third parties who assist us.

 - Returns shown reflect the percent change in the NAV per share from the beginning of the applicable period, plus the amount of any distribution per share declared in the period.
 Return information is not a measure used under GAAP.
-BREIT has incurred $618.1 million in net losses, excluding net losses attributable to non-controlling interests in third-party JV interests, for the three months ended March 31, 2023.
-This amount largely reflects the expense of real estate depreciation and amortization in accordance with GAAP.
-Additional information about our net losses as calculated under GAAP is included in our annual and interim financial statements.
+BREIT has incurred $160.1 million in net income, excluding net losses attributable to non-controlling interests in third-party JV interests, for the six months ended June 30, 2023.
+Additional information about our net income (loss) as calculated under GAAP is included in our annual and interim financial statements.
 All returns shown assume reinvestment of distributions pursuant to BREIT’s distribution reinvestment plan, are derived from unaudited financial information and are net of all BREIT expenses, including general and administrative expenses, transaction related expenses, management fees, performance participation allocation, and share class specific fees, but exclude the impact of early repurchase deductions on the repurchase of shares that have been outstanding for less than one year.
 Past performance is historical and not a guarantee of future results.
 Class S, Class T and Class D shares listed as (with sales load) reflect the returns after the maximum upfront selling commission and dealer manager fees.
 Class S, Class T and Class D shares listed as (no sales load) exclude upfront selling commissions and dealer manager fees.
 With sales load returns assume payment of the maximum upfront sales charge at initial subscription (3.5% for Class S and Class T shares; 1.5% for Class D shares).
 The sales charge for Class D shares became effective May 1, 2018.
 The inception dates for the Class S, T, D and I shares are January 1, 2017, June 1, 2017, May 1, 2017 and January 1, 2017, respectively.
 1-YR refers to the twelve months prior to current month-end.
 3-YR refers to the thirty-six months prior to current month-end.
 Such returns are annualized consistent with the IPA Practice Guideline 2018.
 The returns have been prepared using unaudited data and valuations of the underlying investments in BREIT’s portfolio, which are estimates of fair value and form the basis for BREIT’s NAV.
 Valuations based upon unaudited reports from the underlying investments may be subject to later adjustments, may not correspond to realized value and may not accurately reflect the price at which assets could be liquidated.
 Please refer to “NAV Calculation and Reconciliation” above for additional information on our determination of NAV.
 For more information on fees and expenses, please see the Offering Terms page.

 - Reflects the current month’s distribution annualized and divided by the prior month’s NAV, which is inclusive of all fees and expenses.
-Distributions are not guaranteed and may be funded from sources other than cash flow from operations, including borrowings, offering proceeds, the sale of our assets and repayments of our real estate debt investments.
+Distributions are not guaranteed and may be funded from sources other than cash flow from operations, including, without limitation, borrowings, the sale of our assets, repayments of our real estate debt investments, return of capital or offering proceeds, and advances or the deferral of fees and expenses.
 We have no limits on the amounts we may fund from such sources.
-As of March 31, 2023, 100% of inception to date distributions were funded from cash flows from operations.
+As of June 30, 2023, 100% of inception to date distributions were funded from cash flows from operations.

-- “Property Sector” weighting is measured as the asset value of real estate investments for each sector category (Rental Housing, Industrial, Net Lease, Data Centers, Hospitality, Self Storage, Retail, Office) divided by the total asset value of all real estate investments, excluding the value of any third-party interests in such real estate investments (“Real Estate TAV”).
+- “Property Sector” weighting is measured as the asset value of real estate investments for each sector category (Rental Housing, Industrial, Net Lease, Data Centers, Self Storage, Hospitality, Retail, Office) divided by the total asset value of all real estate investments, excluding the value of any third-party interests in such real estate investments (“Real Estate TAV”).
 The following sectors each have subsectors comprising over 1.0% of Real Estate TAV.
-Rental Housing: multifamily (36%, including affordable housing, which accounts for 9%), student housing (10%), single family rental housing (8%) and manufactured housing (1%); Industrial: warehouses (22%); and Hospitality: select service hotels (2%).
-“Region Concentration” represents regions as defined by NCREIF and the weighting is measured as the asset value of real estate properties and unconsolidated property investments for each regional category (South, West, East, Midwest, Non-U.S.) divided by the total asset value of all (i) real estate properties, excluding the value of any third-party interests in such real estate properties, and (ii) unconsolidated property investments.
-“Non-U.S.” reflects investments in Europe and Canada.
+Rental Housing: multifamily (35%, including affordable housing, which accounts for 8%), student housing (11%), single family rental housing (8%) and manufactured housing (1%); Industrial: warehouses (23%); and Hospitality: select service hotels (2%).
 Please see the prospectus for more information on BREIT’s investments.
+Sunbelt refers to ~70% concentration in the South and West regions.
+“Region Concentration” represents regions as defined by National Council of Real Estate Investment Fiduciaries (“NCREIF”) and the weighting is measured as the asset value of real estate properties and unconsolidated property investments for each regional category (South, West, East, Midwest, Non-U.S.) divided by the total asset value of all (i) real estate properties, excluding the value of any third-party interests in such real estate properties, and (ii) unconsolidated property investments.

-- Represents year-over-year same property NOI growth for the three months ended March 31, 2023.
+- Represents year-over-year same property NOI growth for the six months ended June 30, 2023.
 See “Important Disclosure Information–Same Property NOI Growth”.

-- As of March 31, 2023.
+- As of June 30, 2023.
 Reflects real estate properties only, including unconsolidated properties, and does not include real estate debt investments.
-BREIT’s total real estate properties have a 3.8-year weighted average lease length.
+BREIT’s total real estate properties have a 4-year weighted average lease length.
 Includes rental housing and industrial only.

-- The percentage of fixed-rate financing is measured by dividing (i) the sum of our consolidated fixed-rate debt, secured financings on investments in real estate debt with matched underlying interest rate exposure, and the outstanding notional principal amount of corporate and consolidated interest rate swaps, by (ii) total consolidated debt outstanding.
+- The percentage of fixed-rate financing is measured by dividing (i) the sum of our consolidated fixed-rate debt, secured financings on investments in real estate debt, and the outstanding notional principal amount of corporate and consolidated interest rate swaps, by (ii) total consolidated debt outstanding.

-- Represents year-over-year growth.
-Inflation reflects U.S. Bureau of Labor Statistics data as of March 31, 2023, which can be found at https://fred.stlouisfed.org/series/CPIAUCSL, and represents the Consumer Price Index, which measures changes in the prices paid by urban consumers for a representative basket of goods and services.
+- As of June 30, 2023.
+CPI reflects U.S. Bureau of Labor Statistics data, which can be found at https://fred.stlouisfed.org/series/CPIAUCSL, and represents the Consumer Price Index, which measures year-over-year changes in the prices paid by all urban consumers for a basket of goods and services consisting of all items in U.S. city average, not seasonally adjusted.
+Rent growth may not be correlated to or keep pace with inflation and may slow as inflation slows.
 NOI may not be correlated to or continue to keep pace with inflation.
-BREIT NOI represents same property NOI growth for the three months ended March 31, 2023.
-See “Important Disclosure Information-Same Property NOI Growth” and “-Trends”.
+BREIT same property cash flow growth refers to BREIT’s year-over-year same property NOI growth for the six months ended June 30, 2023.
+See “Important Disclosure Information–Same Property NOI Growth”.

 Important Disclosure Information